brianr747/SFC_models/RoadToVersion1.rst

 (http://bondeconomics.com ), and may be incorporated within the documentation base.

-Since it is expected  that the library will evolve once others start to use it, placing too much high level documentation within the library may be counter-productive.
+Since it is expected  that the library will evolve once others start to use it, placing too much high level documentation within the library early on may be counter-productive.
 The book is aimed to work against the fixed Version 1.0 of the code base, but the library documentation needs to be compatible with Versions 2.0, etc.